SKAHP/One-Engi/holeman.md

 HOLEMAN: All that time, up until '57.
 I got married in '57.
 During all the Truman years I was a bachelor.

-JOHNSON: I think he flew out to Independence in 1946 in bad weather, very bad weather, and he got a kind of a bad press from that.
+JOHNSON: I think he flew out to Independence in 1946 in bad weather, very **bad weather, and he got a kind of a bad press from that**.

-HOLEMAN: Well, I'm not sure whether I was on that flight or not, but I was on several when lightning struck the plane, and you know, balls of fire rolled from one end to the other, and everybody reached for a drink.
+HOLEMAN: Well, I'm not sure whether I was on that flight or not, but **I was on several when lightning struck the plane**, and you know, **balls of fire rolled from one end to the other, and everybody reached for a drink**.
 This was before jets you understand.
-TWA had all of the charters.
-Tom Bell, who is still probably around here, ran the charters--the TWA charters.
+TWA had all of the charters. **Tom Bell**, who is still probably around here, ran the charters--the TWA charters.

 JOHNSON: You chartered the plane that followed the President's plane?

-HOLEMAN: The White House chartered the press plane, that followed the President.
+HOLEMAN: **The White House chartered the press plane, that followed the Presiden**t

 JOHNSON: So you followed the President.